Educator

 - Benjamin Franklin

+It would be wonderful to say that all of my preparation paid off, and each student found my course stimulating, challenging, and transformative.
+Unfortunately, that wasn’t the case.
+Despite all my efforts to become a “virtuoso” teacher, I had lost sight of the most important thing in a classroom: learning!
 I’ve since come to understand that telling is not teaching.
 I expect my students to do more than memorize and recite information and experts' opinions.
-I want empowered learners capable of engaging, analyzing, and critically evaluating music.
-When I couldn’t find a textbook about popular music that did this for my general education classes at George Mason University, I wrote my own.
-Learners in my popular music class now analyze music, sharing influences, timbres, meters, and formal structures (like AABA form, blues form, or strophic form).
-I place no restrictions on the music that they can choose.
-Sometimes this means wading into murky gray areas where the music they find doesn’t exactly fit the prototypes and examples we discussed in class.
+I want to help empower learners capable of engaging, analyzing, and critically evaluating music.
+When I couldn’t find a textbook about popular music that did this for my general education classes, I embraced the “do it yourself” ethos of the American West and wrote my own.
+Learners in my popular music classes now analyze music and discuss influences, timbres, meters, and formal structures (like AABA form, blues form, or strophic form).
+I also encourage them to think critically about culture, economic power, and representation.
+Sometimes, this means wading into murky gray areas where the music doesn’t exactly fit the prototypes and examples we discussed in class.
 Finding the “right” answer is less important than thoughtfully and knowledgeably engaging the material.
-Making mistakes, revising, and clarifying are central to the learning process.
-While I maintain high standards, I help learners meet expectations by providing office hours, review sessions, and carefully prepared “podcast” programs available for download and streaming on the Blackboard course management site.
+Making mistakes, revising, and clarifying are central to the iterative learning process.

 Learners in my classes do not come to education as blank slates.
 They have a wealth of important identity-forming experiences often linked to the music to which they listen.
-As the director of the Sheridan College Symphony Orchestra and the Sheridan College Viol Consort, I work with a talented cohort of college students and community members embracing wide-ranging musical influences.
-I believe in providing musical direction, but also inviting the musicians with whom I work to be partners in artistic problem-solving.
+As the director of the Sheridan College Symphony Orchestra and the Sheridan College Viol Consort, I work with a talented cohort of college students and community members, embracing wide-ranging musical influences.
+I believe in providing musical direction but also inviting the musicians with whom I work to be partners in artistic problem-solving.